 - liaison with other organizations (eg. euroCRIS, EDUCAUSE, ECCA)

 - developing relationship and organizing joint events with other like-minded organizations

 - maintaining and developing contacts for existing and future corporate members

 - developing relationships and working with the European Commission

-- there is a separate set of guidelines for task force generation, management and activities here.
+- there is a separate set of guidelines for a special interest group or a task force generation, management and activities available here.